 Which Nespresso to buy?
 Verturo or Original?

 When it comes to which Nespresso machine to buy, it really comes down to what kind of coffee you drink.
-If you are only an espresso drinker, get an original Nespresso machine.
+If you are only an espresso drinker, and prefer things like lattes and cappuccinos, get an original Nespresso machine.
 Here is one of our favorites.

 Want to drink espresso and coffee?
 Then the Nespresso Verturo is for you.
 Here's one of our favorites.